Refined invariants of finite-dimensional Jacobi algebras: Introduction

-We finish with some clarification regarding Theorem \ref{ThmA}.
-It turns out that there are \textit{several} canonical(!) cohomological lifts of the numbers $n_{C,r}$ (another one is closer to Katz's original definition of the genus zero GV invariants and is discussed in Section \ref{alaK}), given by monodromic mixed Hodge structures $\GV_{C,r,d}$ for all $d$.
-This is related to the fact that there are two different ways to define the numbers $n_{C,r}$ via DT theory, one by considering sheaves with Euler characteristic one, one via sheaves with Euler characteristic zero.
-Invariance of DT invariants under change of Euler characteristic arises from a general conjecture on invariants of coherent sheaves in 3-folds, going back to the work of Pandharipande and Thomas in \cite{StablePairs}, called the strong rationality conjecture (see \cite{Tod14} for the passage between the invariance conjecture and the strong rationality conjecture).
+We start this subsection by returning to Theorem \ref{ThmA}.
+It turns out that there are \textit{several} canonical(!) cohomological lifts of the numbers $n_{C,r}$ (another one is closer to Katz's original definition of the genus zero Gopakumar--Vafa invariants and is discussed in Section \ref{alaK}), given by monodromic mixed Hodge structures $\BPS_{C,r,d}$ for all choices of $d$, where now $d$ records the Euler characteristic of the coherent sheaves on $X$ that this BPS cohomology corresponds to.
+This is related to the fact that there are two different ways to define the numbers $n_{C,r}$ via DT theory, one by considering sheaves with Euler characteristic one, and one via sheaves with Euler characteristic zero.

+This invariance of BPS invariants under the choice of Euler characteristic zero or one arises from a general conjecture on invariants of coherent sheaves in 3-folds, going back to the work of Pandharipande and Thomas in \cite{StablePairs}, called the strong rationality conjecture (see \cite{Tod14} for the passage between the invariance conjecture and the strong rationality conjecture).

-We conjecture (Conjecture \ref{SRC}) that invariance under change of Euler characteristic lifts to an isomorphism of categorified invariants $\GV_{C,r,d}\cong \GV_{C,r,d'}$ for all $r,d,d'$.
+We conjecture (Conjecture \ref{SRC}) that invariance under change of Euler characteristic lifts to an isomorphism of BPS cohomology $\BPS_{C,r,d}\cong \BPS_{C,r,d'}$ for all $r,d,d'$.
 The mysterious aspect of any incarnation of the strong rationality conjecture is the claim that there should be any connection between these invariants for $d-d'$ not a multiple of $r$ (tensoring with line bundles gives isomorphisms between stacks of semistable modules of class $(r,d)$ and those of class $(r,d+tr)$, with $t\in\mathbb{Z}$).
-We finish the paper by discussing an explicit morphism between cohomological Gopakumar--Vafa invariants, which we propose as the required isomorphism.
+We finish the paper by discussing an explicit morphism between cohomological BPS invariants, constructed via Hecke operators in the Kontsevich--Soibelman cohomological Hall algebra, which we propose as the required isomorphism: